brettlungal/Group3-API/README.md

 # Manitoba Clinic Finder

 ## Description
-* Manitoba clinic finder is a API that helps Manitoba residents find clinics near them, based on their current needs.
+* Manitoba clinic finder is an API that helps Manitoba residents find clinics near them, based on their current needs.

 ## Endpoints
 * ### By Location